jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-HelloWorld.md

 ***

 ### PYTHON BASICS
-In a bit, we'll start by turning on/off LEDs.
+This week you'll learn to turn on/off LEDs.
 But first, let's go over some basics of Python, the langauge we'll be using to program our board.
 Python is a fantastic, flexible, and friendly language and is one of my faves.

-This guide (and subsequent demos) assume you've done at least some basic programming before.
-You should know a bit about variables, conditionals, and loops but it's ok if you've never used Python before!
+This guide (and subsequent demos) assumes you've done at least some basic programming before.
+You should know a bit about variables, conditionals, and loops but it's ok if you've never used Python!

 ***

 ### PRINT
 We've already covered this command! `print()` is super helpful for debugging, especially when working with a board like the Feather that has no display of its own.

+Any values inside `print()` will show up in the console.
+This includes text, variables, lists, etc.

 ***